 Conformity with U.S. GAAP requires the use of estimates and judgments that affect the reported amounts in our consolidated financial statements and accompanying notes.
 These estimates form the basis for judgments we make about the carrying values of our assets and liabilities, which are not readily apparent from other sources.
 We base our estimates and judgments on historical information and on various other assumptions that we believe are reasonable under the circumstances.
 U.S. GAAP requires us to make estimates and judgments in several areas.
-Such areas include, but are not limited to: the collectability of accounts receivable; the allowance for slow-moving or obsolete inventory; the realizability of deferred tax assets; the fair value of goodwill; the fair value of contingent consideration arrangements; the useful lives of intangible assets and property and equipment; the calculation of our VAT taxes receivable and VAT taxes, fines, and penalties payable; our loss contingencies, including our TRA liability; and the valuation and assumptions underlying equity-based compensation.
-These estimates are based on management's knowledge about current events and expectations about actions we may undertake in the future.
+Such areas include, but are not limited to: the collectability of accounts receivable; the allowance for slow-moving or obsolete inventory; the realizability of deferred tax assets; the fair value of goodwill; the fair value of contingent consideration arrangements; the useful lives of intangible assets and property and equipment; the calculation of our VAT taxes receivable and VAT taxes, fines, and penalties payable; our loss expectations about actions we may undertake in the future.
 Actual results could differ materially from those estimates.